 Faculty of Arts School of Languages, Linguistics, Literatures and Cultures

+LING 631.03

+Topics in Linguistic Theory: Morphology

+Winter 2020

-LING 507 MORPHOLOGY II Winter 2020 M 15:00-17:45
+M 15:00-17:45

 COURSE OUTLINE

 INSTRUCTOR'S NAME: A. Pounder

 OFFICE LOCATION: SS 810 OFFICE HOURS: by appointment

 TELEPHONE NUMBER: 220-5468

 E-MAIL: 220-5468

 DESCRIPTION

-This course builds on LING 407 and explores theoretical issues in Morphology, including the nature of form-meaning relations, nature of the linguistic sign, existence and nature of the morphological component, role and nature of the lexicon, interfaces, paradigmatic structure, and typology.
-Students will be introduced to different theoretical frameworks (including Lexical Morphology, Distributed Morphology, Word-and-Paradigm Morphology among others) and become familiar with the fundamental assumptions and analysis procedures of each.
+This course explores theoretical issues in Morphology, including the nature of form-meaning relations, nature of the linguistic sign, existence and nature of the morphological component, role and nature of the lexicon, interfaces, paradigmatic structure, and typology.
+Students will be introduced to different theoretical frameworks (including Lexical Morphology, Word-and-Paradigm Morphology, and Distributed Morphology, among others) and become familiar with the fundamental assumptions and analysis procedures of each.
 Emphasis will be placed on argumentation, critical assessment, and developing an understanding of the history of the subdiscipline.
 Coursework will involve reading and critical discussion of seminal papers representative of the frameworks introduced as well as of recent work.
-The final paper will require a comparative treatment of an issue or issue-complex, with assessment of the relative merits of the approaches used.
+The final paper will require original research of a language-specific problem, with critical evaluation of the literature, exposition of crucial theoretical issues, and a solution defended both on technical grounds and with respect to the evaluation criteria established in the course.

 DISTRIBUTION OF GRADES

-2 Critiques 40%
+2 Critiques 30%

 2 Presentations 10%

 Participation 10%

-Final Paper 40%
+Final Paper 50%

 100%

 There will be no final examination.